-While recently only modestly back above the 128.00 area, the current rally under the influence of recent UK COVID-19 Delta variant spread has it back up closer to the 130.50-.00 range prior to backing off of late.
-It is interesting that even as the Delta variant continues to impact the UK and global economy, the GOLT has not rallied any further than a retest of the high end of the 130.50-.00 area, which it has sagged back a bit below.
+While recently only modestly back above the 128.00 area, the current rally under the influence of recent UK COVID-19 Delta variant spread has it back up into to the 130.50-.00 range prior to backing off of late.
+It is interesting that even as the Delta variant continues to impact the UK and global economy, the GILT has not rallied any further than a retest of the high end of the 130.50-.00 area prior to dropping below it, possibly influenced by UK vaccination success.